Revisiting the outer-weakly convex domination number in graph products: Lexicographic Product of Graphs

 \section{Lexicographic Product of Graphs}

-Before we present the main result of outer-weakly convex domination number under lexicographic product of graphs, we start first with the following proposition.
+As in the case of the Cartesian product, the following proposition shows that the $G$-projection of any outer-convex dominating set of $G \circ H$ is an outer-convex dominating set in $G$.
+However, the same type of result does not necessarily hold for outer-weakly convex dominating sets, as illustrated in Figure~2.

 \begin{proposition} Let $G$ and $H$ be two non-trivial connected graphs.
-If $S$ is an outer weakly convex dominating set in $G\circ H$, then $\pi_G(S)$ is an outer weakly convex dominating set in $G$. \end{proposition} \begin{proof} Let $S$ be an outer weakly convex dominating set in $G\circ H$.
-Assume for a moment that $\pi_G(S)$ is not an outer weakly convex dominating set in $G$.
-Then either $\pi_G(S)$ is not a dominating set in $G$ or $V(G)\setminus \pi_G(S)$ is not weakly convex set in graph $G$.
+If $S$ is an outer-convex dominating set in $G\circ H$, then $\pi_G(S)$ is an outer-convex dominating set in $G$. \end{proposition} \begin{proof} Let $S$ be an outer-convex dominating set in $G\circ H$.
+Suppose on the contrary that $\pi_G(S)$ is not an outer-convex dominating set in $G$.
+Then, either $\pi_G(S)$ is not a dominating set in $G$, or $V(G)\setminus \pi_G(S)$ is not convex set in graph $G$, or both.